 This bill amends the existing law regarding the investigation of deaths in Michigan, specifically focusing on the roles and responsibilities of county medical examiners.
 It outlines the circumstances under which a county medical examiner or deputy must investigate a death, including cases of violence, unexpected deaths, and deaths without medical attendance.
-The bill introduces new language that clarifies the definitions of "home hospice care," "physician," and "registered nurse," and specifies the conditions under which medical records can be subpoenaed and protected from disclosure under the Freedom of Information Act.
+The bill introduces new language that clarifies the definitions of "home hospice care," "physician," and "registered nurse," and specifies the conditions under which medical records can be subpoenaed and are exempt from disclosure under the Freedom of Information Act.

 Statutes affected: House Introduced Bill: 52.202, 52.203